dumpingrom/rb_marvel/README.md

 #### Run in production

-You can also run the app online at [http://rbvl.site50.net](http://rbvl.site50.net)
+You can also browse the app online at [http://rbvl.site50.net](http://rbvl.site50.net)

 ## Testing